What Affects Electrician Cost in Adelaide

 - Standard hours (Mon-Fri, 7am-5pm): Standard rates

-- After hours (weeknights, before 7am, after 5pm): +25-50% surcharge
+- After hours (weeknights, before 7am, after 5pm): Surcharge applies

-- Weekends (Saturday): +50% surcharge
+- Weekends (Saturday): Higher surcharge

-- Sundays/Public holidays: +100% surcharge (double time)
+- Sundays/Public holidays: Highest surcharge (double time)

-3. Emergency vs. Scheduled Work
+3. Emergency vs Scheduled Work

 - Scheduled work: Book in advance, standard pricing

-- Same-day service: May include $50-$100 urgency fee
+- Same-day service: Slight urgency premium may apply

-- Emergency call-out (power out, sparking, smoke): Premium rates + emergency call-out fee ($150-$300)
+- Emergency call-out (power out, sparking, smoke): Premium rates plus emergency call-out fee

 4. Complexity of Work